kelpoon/Gradebook_Jana-Rator/README.md

 # Dependencies

 This program will automatically install all the dependencies needed for this project.
-Just make sure to have python3 downloaded.
+Make sure to have python3 downloaded.
 These are the dependencies that will be downloaded.

 - pydrive